holochain/holochain-rust/README.md

 ```

-Now you can add those targets to your rust installation with:
+4. Now you can add those targets to your rust installation with:

 ```
 rustup target add aarch64-linux-android armv7-linux-androideabi i686-linux-android
 ```

-You should be able to build Holochain for Android with:
+Finally, should now be able to build Holochain for Android with:

 ```
 cd <holochain repo>
 cargo build --target armv7-linux-androideabi --release
 ```
-for instance.

 ## Architecture
 I've tried to resemble Redux in Rust and looked at [this code](https://github.com/rust-redux/rust-redux).